-The Course Materials & Services Fee (CMSF) Committee is now accepting proposals for FY2021-22
+The Course Materials & Services Fee (CMSF) Committee is now accepting proposals for FY2022-23

-We received several questions about the proposal form during last year's cycle.
+We have received several questions about the proposal form in past cycle.
 Please carefully review this guidance, as well as the relevant policies and procedures, before submitting your proposals.

 Section 2: Course and Program Information